-- N 440 Interdisciplinary Seminar 3 credits Interdisciplinary approach to enduring ideas and expressions of man, including communication, love and trust, presented by faculty from fine arts, theology, philosophy and sociology. - N 450 Advanced Nursing 5 credits N 451 Practicum in Advanced Nursing 10 credits Study of the theories of organization and management.
+N 440 Interdisciplinary Seminar 1-3 credits

+Interdisciplinary approach to enduring ideas and

+expressions of man, including communication,

+love and trust, presented by faculty from fine

+arts, theology, philosophy and sociology.

+N 450

+N 451

+Practicum in Advanced Nursing

+Study of the theories of organization and management.
 The professional nurse's leadership role in the management of nursing care for groups of patients is emphasized.
-Includes directed experience as a leader of the nursing team. (fall, winter, spring) - N 490 Independent Study 3-5 credits Prerequisite: Senior status and permission reguired.
+Includes directed experience as a leader of the nursing team. (fall, winter, spring)

+N 490 Independent Study 2-5 credits Prerequisite: Senior status and permission required.